 Keep in mind that New York and the Federal Fair Labor Standards Act both define various minimum wage exemptions and other labor laws that may apply to employees in New York State (Remainder).
 You can find more information about New York's minimum wage and labor laws on this site.

 New York State (Remainder) Minimum Wage Increase

-New York State (Remainder) recently increased their minimum wage from $11.10 to $11.10 per hour, which took effect on December 31st, 2018.
-The increase raised New York State (Remainder)'s minimum wage by $0.00 per hour.
+New York State (Remainder) has a scheduled increase to the minimum wage from $11.80 to $12.50 per hour, which will take effect on December 31st, 2020.
+The increase will raise New York State (Remainder)'s minimum wage by $0.70 per hour.

 Other Local Minimum Wage Rates in New York

 In addition to New York State (Remainder), there are other localities in New York that have passed municipal minimum wage legislation.
 The following is a table of other New York localities with established minimum wage laws.